garymichaelbass/azure-iot-location-pipeline/README.md

         - Navigate to the `iot-simulator/` directory.

-        - Build the Docker image:
+        - Execute the following to build the Docker image:

           ```bash
           cd iot-simulator
           docker build -t iot-simulator .
           ```

-        - Deploy the simulator to your Kubernetes cluster using the provided `simulator-deployment.yaml`.
+        - Execute the following to deploy the simulator to your Kubernetes cluster using the provided `simulator-deployment.yaml`.

           ```bash
           kubectl apply -f kubernetes/simulator-deployment.yaml
           ```

       3. **Initial Databricks Deployment via Command Line**: